shyheimbatts/osticket-prereqs/README.md

 <p>

 **Task 10-**

-       From the "osTicket-Installation-Files" folder, install MySQL 5.5.62.
-Double clicking MySQL 5.5.62 within the "osTicket-Installation-Files" folder to begin the installation process.
-CLick next to begin, Be sure to check the "I accept the terms in the license agreement" box, as well as selecting Next.
-The setup type should be set at "Typical."
-The next steps would be to select Install, then choose yes to allow MySQL app to make changes to the device.
-After the installation, check the box to "Launch the MySQL Instance Configuration Wizard."
+  Step 1- From the "osTicket-Installation-Files" folder, install MySQL 5.5.62. by Double clicking (mysql-5.5.62-win32.msi) to begin the installation process.
+Click next to begin, Be sure to check the "I accept the terms in the license agreement" box, as well as selecting Next.
+The setup type should be set to "Typical."
+Finally, select Install and then choose "Yes" to allow MySQL app to make changes to the device.
+(Continue below for additionally steps.)

 </p>

 <img width="1440" height="900" alt="Screenshot 2025-11-05 at 1 39 48 PM" src="https://github.com/user-attachments/assets/67ac7fbf-e442-4f59-a6d1-e28b86b365b5" />
 <img width="492" height="382" alt="Screenshot 2025-11-05 at 1 45 07 PM" src="https://github.com/user-attachments/assets/09885dfd-3692-41bb-89e3-1f814fd40bfa" />